kprobst-fhooe/MID-special-topics/proxemic.md

 - **Ledo, Greenberg, Marquardt, Boring, 2015.
 Proxemic-Aware Controls: Designing Remote Controls for Ubiquitous Computing Ecologies.
 In Proceedings of the 17th International Conference on Human-Computer Interaction with Mobile Devices and Services (MobileHCI '15), pp. 187–198, DOI: [10.1145/2785830.2785871](https://doi.org/10.1145/2785830.2785871)**

 - Vermeulen, Luyten, Coninx, Marquardt, Bird, 2015.
 Proxemic Flow: Dynamic Peripheral Floor Visualizations for Revealing and Mediating Large Surface Interactions.
 In Proceedings of the 15th IFIP TC.13 International Conference on Human-Computer Interaction (INTERACT 2015).
 Lecture Notes in Computer Science, vol 9299, DOI: [10.1007/978-3-319-22723-8_22](https://doi.org/10.1007/978-3-319-22723-8_22)

+- Dingler, Funk, Alt, 2015.
+Interaction Proxemics: Combining Physical Spaces for Seamless Gesture Interaction.
+In Proceedings of the 4th International Symposium on Pervasive Displays (PerDis '15), pp. 107–114.
+DOI: [10.1145/2757710.2757722](https://doi.org/10.1145/2757710.2757722)

 - Houben, Vermeulen, Klokmose, Schöning, Marquardt, and Reiterer.
 2016.
 Cross-Surface: Challenges and Opportunities of Spatial and Proxemic Interaction.
 In Proceedings of the 2016 ACM International Conference on Interactive Surfaces and Spaces (ISS '16),  pp. 509–51, DOI: [10.1145/2992154.2996360](https://doi.org/10.1145/2992154.2996360)